 To get help in our cold weather shelter click here.

-Our Homeless Art Therapy program is only available for clients staying at the Pathway House.
+Our Trauma Healing Programs are only available for clients staying at the Pathway House.

-We offer a safe place to stay for up to 90 days and the support needed to transition from life on the streets to ongoing self-sufficiency.
+We offer a safe place to stay and the support needed to transition from life on the streets to ongoing self-sufficiency.